Mango-information-systems/mango-is-website/source/index.md

    - type: reference
      content:
       project: Conversion Rate Optimization (CRO)
       description: "<p>We combine our sales techniques and web design skills to help businesses convert website visitors into paying customers.</p><p>Smoall hired us to enhance their website.
-Once the redesign done, the <strong>signup rate to their application increased by 328%</strong>.</p>
+Once the redesign done, <strong>signup rates for their application increased by 328%</strong>.</p>
       <p><small><i class='fa fa-info-circle' aria-hidden='true'></i> Read also: <a href='/blog/convert/a-sublime-landing-page/'>A sublime landing page - How to convince visitors to buy on the web</a> in our blog.</small></p>"
       domains: [web analytics, copywriting, consultative selling, design]
       tech: [google analytics, javascript, wordpress]